-It's been almost a year since Pokémon Go took over anyone with a phone and some spare time.
+It's been some time since Pokémon Go took over anyone with a phone and some spare time.
 With the peak hype of Pokémon Go in our wake, it's time to look ahead (and dream about) the next big thing in augmented reality (AR).
 Unfamiliar with AR?
 It’s a type of technology that lets you overlay digital information on top of a learner’s environment—all in real time.
 The device used can be something as simple as your phone or as complex as a HoloLens.

 As the technology becomes more and more accessible, what does the future of augmented reality mean for learning?

 Think for a moment of a workplace that is completely interactive.
 Where could you see yourself wearing a HoloLens or taking out your phone to assist in an activity?
 I see huge potential.

 Learning professionals, marketers, and sales directors are constantly trying to find ways of getting the information and the point of need to intersect.
 Currently, most learning takes place hours or even days before the learner may actually need to use it.
 With augmented reality, there is a huge opportunity to deliver learning and information precisely when it is needed in a highly interactive manner.
 Augmented reality is the ultimate intersection!

 Here are a few examples of how Maestro see’s augmented reality assisting learning to become more experiential and engaging.

 1. Onboarding and Exploration

 Touring the facility: usually someone helps you navigate through your new digs, or maybe you just get thrown in.
 But what if a device guided you through your new office?